clairesunstudio/mayflower-docs/docs/components/atoms/radio-button.md

 #### Radio button

-Its `id` attribute is used to establish the pairing with the `<label>`.
-So, users can understand what this radio button is for.

-Ensure the `id` value is unique in the page to identify the radio button as a unique item.
+Its `id` attribute identifies the radio button as a unique element in the page.
+Ensure the `id` value is unique in the page.

 A grouped options share a common value for their `name` attribute.